iaincollins/ardent-api/README.md

 Network and is stored by the
 [Ardent Collector](https://github.com/iaincollins/ardent-collector/).

-The API provides access to information for over 100,000,000 star systems and tracks millions of buy and sell orders for trade commodities sold in stations, ports and on carriers throughout the galaxy.
+The API provide an interface to look up locaiton data for 100,000,000 star systems and tracks millions of buy and sell orders for trade commodities sold in stations, ports and on fleet carriers throughout the known galaxy.

-The Ardent API provides access to the data and automatically generated trade reports via a REST API via a global Content Distribution Network.

 ## REST API